 I sit in my cousins’ home office amongst the trees, overlooking nature as far as my eye can see.
-Her house is like a tree house, perched on the edge of green or brown, as the case may be today.
-She lives just outside of DC in a little haven of rolling hills and horse farms.
+Her house is like a tree house, perched on the edge of a forest just outside of DC in a little haven of rolling hills and horse farms.
 I have always loved to be here.
 It feels like home.

 It is inauguration day today.
 Our 45th President of the United States has just been sworn in.
 I am not there.
 I have come to this peaceful retreat for another reason.
 I have put my life on hold, packed my bags and traveled purposefully to meet others here, others who share deep feelings about what’s to come and who are equally concerned.
 Together we will descend upon the Capitol.
 But that will come tomorrow.

 I haven’t told many people about this decision.
 Not my family, few of my friends.
 It is not comfortable for me to do so.
 I feel a bit cowardly by that decision and it makes me sad.
 While many would applaud my efforts there are so many people that I love, respect and admire that would think less of me for it.
 I still don’t understand why I think that matters.